gumaerc-testorg/18.05-spring-2014/content/pages/related-resources.md

 We will also be using R-studio which provides an integrated environment for working in R. It is also a 2 minute install.
 Here are the steps.

-- Go to the {{% resource_link "bc07ddb1-b89e-4a23-a902-03b300952ad0" "Download RStudio page" %}} and choose the version for your computer (probably the one 'recommended for your system')
+- Go to the [Download RStudio page](http://www.rstudio.com/ide/download/desktop) and choose the version for your computer (probably the one 'recommended for your system')
 - Download and install.
 - On the Mac open the downloaded .dmg file and copy the R-studio application to your Applications folder.
 - On Windows install from the downloaded .exe.